ESG Compliance

 ESG reporting can offer several benefits to businesses, including attracting investors and lenders, offering a competitive advantage, making company operations sustainable, improving the company's reputation and business ethics, and preparing the company for regulatory checks and avoiding interventions.

 ESG reporting is becoming increasingly important as it helps companies and stakeholders track and assess their sustainability and social responsibility efforts.
-To achieve ESG compliance, companies can utilize various reporting frameworks such as the Global Reporting Initiative (GRI), the Sustainability Accounting Standards Board (SASB), the International Financial Reporting Standards (IFRS), and the European Sustainability Reporting Standards (ESRS).
+To achieve ESG compliance, companies can utilize various reporting frameworks such as the Sustainability Accounting Standards Board (SASB), the International Financial Reporting Standards (IFRS), and the European Sustainability Reporting Standards (ESRS).
 These frameworks provide a structured approach to evaluating a company's practices and ESG-related performance, covering aspects such as environmental impact, social practices, and governance.

 By aligning with these reporting frameworks, companies can effectively disclose their ESG performance and meet the growing demand for transparent and standardized ESG reporting.